-Help us save free TV for older people
+Help us save free TV licences for older people...

 Because it’s not just a licence.
 It’s a lifeline.

-For over a million of the oldest people in our country, television is their main form of company.
+For over a million of the oldest people in our country, television is their main or only form of company on a daily basis.
 Now, that’s being taken away.
-Together, we must take a stand
+Together, we must take a stand.

 The BBC is removing the right to free TV licences for the over 75s.
-If this is allowed to happen, it’s the most vulnerable people in our society who’ll suffer.
+If this is allowed to happen, it’s the most vulnerable people in our society who will suffer.